-Recently, the most discussed problems related to the depletion of non-renewable resources are those that are necessary for car propulsion; consequently, they increase the cost (oil crisis, gas crisis), and result in an increased interest in the development of instruments that enable the optimisation.
-The efficiency can be also increased by force of quantitative approaches that are aimed at optimisation of physical distribution of the goods and distribution costs.
-Related optimisation problems are routing and scheduling problems: shortest path problem, travelling salesman problem, vehicle routing problem, fixed schedule problem, pick-up and delivery problem, etc.
+Recently most discussed problems related to the depletion of non-renewable resources that are necessary for car propulsion, therefore they increase the cost (oil crisis, gas crisis), result in an increased interest in the development of instruments that enable the optimisation.
+The efficiency can be also increased by force of quantitative approaches that are aimed at optimization of physical distribution of the goods and distribution costs.
+Related optimization problems are routing and scheduling problems: shortest path problem, travelling salesman problem, vehicle routing problem, fixed schedule problem, pick-up and delivery problem, etc.

-This research was supported by the grant project of Slovak Ministry of Education VEGA 1/4588/07 "Reverse Logistics Modeling - Optimization of Recycling and Disposal Processes".
+&lt;sup>1 This research was supported by the grant project of the Slovak Ministry of Education VEGA No. 1/4588/07 "Reverse Logistics Modelling - Optimisation of Recycling and Disposal Processes".